 Dalhousie boasts of a rich colonial heritage and fascinating stories.
-This small, sleepy and sluggish town may not be able to compete with its famous counterparts like Shimla or Manali, yet it has an unexplainable and enchanting charm.
+This small, sleepy and sluggish town in Himachal Pradesh may not be able to compete with its famous counterparts like Shimla or Manali, yet it has an unexplainable and enchanting charm.

-This Colonial town of Dalhousie has found a place among the rich and the educated lot of the surrounding states, who flock here during the weekends to meet their progeny and the Generation Next studying in the handful of Prestigious Educational Institutions (boarding schools) of the town like Sacred Heart Convent and Dalhousie Public School.
+This colonial town of Dalhousie has found a place among the rich and the educated lot of the surrounding states, who flock here during the weekends to meet their progeny and the Generation Next studying in the handful of prestigious educational institutions (boarding schools) of the town, like, Sacred Heart Convent and Dalhousie Public School.

 Dalhousie was a welcome escape for our family from the scorching heat of a nondescript border town in the heart of the Thar desert(our previous home for 2 years)!

-I vividly remember the day in the month of September when after an exciting yet tedious drive of more than three hours from Pathankot, we finally reached our destination cocooned away amidst greenery.
-We landed in this picturesque town of Himachal just before the snowy and chilly winters, that would set in a couple of months.
+I vividly remember the day in the month of September when after an exciting yet tedious drive of more than three hours from Pathankot, we finally reached our destination, cocooned away amidst greenery.
+We landed in this picturesque town of Himachal Pradesh just before the snowy and chilly winters, that would set in a couple of months.

-The very first shocker was the very narrow and serpentine roads of this place as compared to the wide and smooth as butter-roads of Rajasthan (and of course the severe bouts of motion sickness that I experienced for the very first time).
-But the excitement of a hill station stay for at least a couple of years, boosted and overshadowed the rest!
+The very first shocker was the tapering and serpentine roads of this place as compared to the wide and smooth as butter-roads of Rajasthan (and, of course, the severe bouts of motion sickness that I experienced for the very first time).
+But the excitement of a hill station-stay for at least a couple of years boosted and overshadowed the rest!

 The month of November followed, and, we had finally managed to settle in our new home which looked like a cottage straight out of a fairy tale.
 Soon, we were busy setting up our new dwelling.
 However, the busy chore of unpacking things could not deter us from enjoying the amazing sunrises and sunsets of the mountains.

 Long walks and treks became a part of our daily schedule during our stay in Dalhousie.
-The salubrious surroundings and the breathtaking views of the valley down below along the trail and the Colonial town of Dalhousie, in itself, made the walks all the more soothing and enjoyable.
+The salubrious surroundings and the breathtaking views of the valley down below, along the trail, and the colonial town of Dalhousie, in itself, made the walks all the more soothing and enjoyable.

 Many of these colonial cottages have now been converted into home-stays and hotels.
-One could browse through old photos of Dalhousie and captures of the hill-station under the Imperial rule on the restaurant- walls of the ‘Grand View Hotel’, located near the Dalhousie Bus Stand.
+One could browse through old photos of Dalhousie that capture the hill-station under the imperial rule, on the restaurant- walls of the ‘Grand View Hotel’, located near the Dalhousie Bus Stand.

 But then, power is intoxicating to the extent that it can ruin the ones who are bestowed with it, and one never knows when the door shuts on the powerful!
 Isn’t it?
 The British themselves wouldn’t have thought that they will have to one day bow in front of the Indians.
-And then, leave the country owing to the resilient yet non-violent Indian freedom movement that is a landmark in the World History!
+And then, leave the country owing to the resilient yet non-violent Indian freedom movement that is a landmark in world history.

 Shopping in Dalhousie

 When in Dalhousie, try to grab a few bottles of the Himachali Chuk and exotic wines!
 Even better is to taste the rhododendron chutney or attending a dhaam (traditional community lunch).

 By the way, the climate of Dalhousie is quite unpredictable so one can pretty much see people carrying umbrellas almost all the time as a back-up!

 Colourful mural paintings adorn the rocks of the Moti-Tibba hill on the stretches of the Gandhi Chowk Market.
-There are tiny shops arrayed on either side of the Tibetan Market – selling quirky trinkets, vibrant woollens, funky footwear and other Chinese goods nearby to the Dalhousie Post-Office!
+There are tiny shops arrayed on either side of the Tibetan Market – selling quirky trinkets, vibrant woollens, funky footwear, and other Chinese goods nearby to the Dalhousie Post-Office!

-Colonial or Tibetan influence though omnipresent, the hues of Himachal cannot be missed!
-Beautiful landscape complemented by deep valleys and fluffy white clouds floating around, tiny hamlets and their quintessential colourful homes with slated roofs, liberal use of wood in architecture, the intricately woven Himachali woollens, elaborate shawls, the sluggish atmosphere in going through everyday ordeals all add to the colours of Himachal and the feel of the mountain life.
+A beautiful landscape complemented by deep valleys and fluffy white clouds floating around, tiny hamlets and their quintessential colourful homes with slated roofs, liberal use of wood in architecture, the intricately woven Himachali woollens, elaborate shawls, the sluggish atmosphere of going through everyday ordeals and more, add to the colours of Himachal and the feel of the mountain life.
 Let us not forget the ancient temples that are revered by the mountain people that look not so ornate yet are beautiful and have a calming effect on people!

-Dalhousie during the springThese valleys look beautiful just after the winters when the snow starts melting paving way to gurgling streams that gush through narrow crevices of the hills!
+Dalhousie during the springThese valleys look beautiful just after the winters when the snow starts melting paving way to gurgling streams that gush through narrow crevices of the hills.
 The best time would be from March to April and then again during the rainy season.

 The hospitality and the real feel of a Himachali town are witnessed as we descend the hills and venture into the narrow lanes of Sadar Bazar.
 One cannot but admire the way the people of Dalhousie have adapted to the space constraint and scarcity of water in the mountains.
-Indeed, walking and trekking is a fashion in these hills!!
+Indeed, walking and trekking is a fashion in these hills!

 Dalhousie in Winters